doinalot/XAI606_AHJ/README.md

 Project repository for XAI606

 If it cannot be executed, i recommend using it in the colab.

-If you have any quesitions contact niwniwniw@korea.ac.kr
+If you have any quesitions, contact niwniwniw@korea.ac.kr